 Money exchange

 First, make sure your bank knows you’re traveling out of the country.
 If you don’t notify them, they may deem your card stolen and inactivate it or an ATM will snatch it from you (this happened to my brother in Spain last year).
-Try your best not to do a money exchange in the airport or train station.
+Try your best not to do a money exchange at the airport or train station.
 Your best bet is to look for a place with 0% commission.
 A good way to find the best one is to ask the hostel staff or even a tour guide—they would love to give you some guidance.

-Prague, the Czech Republic 📸: Georgia Krendel
+Prague, Czech Republic 📸: Georgia Krendel

 Public transportation

 Use it.
 That’s what it’s there for.
-At first taxis might not seem expensive, but believe me, they’ll add up.
+At first, taxis might not seem expensive, but believe me, they’ll add up.
 Public transportation is definitely the way to go.
 For one, it’s significantly cheaper than other options.
 In addition, you get to experience how the locals get around.
 It might seem difficult to navigate or figure out at first, but after a bit of practice, you’ll get it.
 European public transportation is usually pretty easy to get the hang of.

 Pickpockets

 Honestly, I never had a serious issue with pickpockets.
 But I know people who have.
 I tried my best to only carry around a small bag and always kept it close to me, holding it against my body in large crowds.
 I love carrying backpacks around at home, but when traveling, I advise against them.
 The only situation in which I would recommend one is if you’re traveling in a group and have someone to keep an eye on it while it’s on your back.
 I recommended a cross-body bag that’s relatively small.
-Carrying around a large purse will get old really quick.
+Carrying around a large purse will get old really quickly.

 Tipping

 This might shock you, but in some countries, it’s actually considered rude to tip!
-I know, crazy right?
+I know, crazy, right?
 It’s because in Europe, waiting tables is considered a profession.
 Some countries do expect a tip though, so make sure you do your research before heading out for a meal.

 Budapest, Hungary 📸: Georgia Krendel